How to File Self-Employment Taxes

 Generally, the payments for state income taxes are due at the same time as the federal payments, which can help streamline the process.
 Be sure to see if you owe city taxes, as well.

-- If you are a college student or recent grad, you may be eligible for higher benefits.
+- If you are a college student or recent grad, you may be able to deduct your student loan interest.

 - Be sure to deduct any eligible business expenses when doing your taxes, which can save you money.